Bulletin #4332, Buying Food for Thrifty Small Families

 Thrifty Meals for Small Families

-Originally prepared by Nellie Hedstrom, Extension nutrition specialist
+Originally prepared by Nellie Hedstrom, Extension nutrition specialist, University of Maine Cooperative Extension.

 Once you have planned your menus and made a shopping list, you’re ready to shop.
 The prices you pay will depend on where and how you shop.
 It takes time and effort to become a food buying expert.
 But it’s well worth it.
 To make your food dollars count,